Shadows-of-Fire/Plants/CraftTweaker.md

 `removeWeightedPotion` will try to remove only a single potion from a color list.
 Not exactly useful currently since each list only contains one color by default, and you could just use `clearWeightedList` to the same effect.

 All scripts are run during the FMLInitializationEvent.
 Clears are processed first, then removals, then finally additions.

+The default color -> potion map may be found [here](https://github.com/Shadows-of-Fire/Plants/blob/master/src/main/java/shadows/plants2/util/ColorToPotionWeightedMap.java#L60).
+All default entries have a weight of 10.